 If a toddler is determined eligible for Early Intervention services at least 45 days before, and within 90 days of, his/her third birthday, the EIP will notify the LEA and DPH as soon as possible of the child’s potential eligibility for Part B services unless a parent chooses to opt out.

 If a toddler is referred fewer than 45 days before his/her third birthday, and is determined to be potentially eligible for Part B services, the Early Intervention program may exercise the option to complete an evaluation to determine eligibility (with parental consent) and if the child is eligible, develop an IFSP; or may obtain parental consent to refer the child directly for Part B services.
-With parental consent, the LEA and the SEA will be notified of the child’s potential eligibility.

 Transition planning occurs as feasible given when a child is referred to Early Intervention.
 If a toddler is determined eligible for Early Intervention services at least 45 days before, and within 90 days of, his/her third birthday, with concurrence of the family, transition planning should occur.
 The IFSP transition plan is complete when the activities (steps) or services that the IFSP team determines are necessary to support the smooth transition of the child out of Early Intervention (Part C) services to preschool services under Part B, and/or other appropriate community services, are documented on the appropriate pages of the IFSP.
 These steps include: